Cannula: Nasal cannulation and oral-nasal cannulation

 A nasal cannula or an oral–nasal cannula consists of a flexible tube, usually with multiple short, open-ended branches for comfortable insertion into the nostrils and/or mouth, and may be used for the delivery of a gas (such as pure oxygen), a gas mixture (as, for example, during anesthesia), or to measure airflow into and out of the nose and/or mouth.

 In general aviation, a nasal cannula may be used to administer oxygen in non-pressurized aircraft flying 10,000 feet above sea level.

-Tracheotomy tube
+Tracheostomy tube

-The removal of a tracheotomy tube is referred to as decannulation.
+The removal of a tracheostomy tube is referred to as decannulation.

 Veterinary use

 A cannula is used in an emergency procedure to relieve pressure and bloating in cattle and sheep with ruminal tympany, due most commonly to their accidentally grazing wilted legume or legume-dominant pastures, particularly alfalfa, ladino, and red and white clover.
+The tube enters from the outside, crosses the abdominal cavity, and then reaches the rumen.

+Much larger cannulas are used to research about the digestive system of cannulated cows.

 Cannulas are a component used in the insertion of veterinary microchips.

-Much larger cannulas are used to research about the digestive system of cannulated cows.
+The location depends on the animal.